MOHAMEDBABACKEKH/facedetection/README.md

 # facedetection
-# here you can find face mask deetection /and face detection in real time
+# here you can find face mask detection /and face detection in real time